 Read more about the recent FMLFPP awardees and how FMLFPP’s predecessor program, FMPP, has helped provide new and expanded marketing opportunities for farmers:

-In FY 2014, AMS issued two separate RFAs, one for the direct marketing portion of the program and one for the local and regional food portion of the program.
-It is not yet clear whether there will be a single RFA in future years or if they will continue to issue two separate RFAs.
+For both FY 2014 and 2015, AMS issued two separate RFAs, one for the direct marketing portion of the program and one for the local and regional food portion of the program.

 Interested applicants should follow the instructions listed in the Request for Applications on the FMLFPP pages below.
 Registration is required in various systems prior to submitting one’s application and applications must be uploaded to www.grants.gov: